akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

-support of full multicopy atomicity would rule out valuable hardware optimizations, so a weaker form called "other multicopy atomicity" instead guarantees only that a given store becomes visible at the same time to all -other- CPUs.
+support of full multicopy atomicity would rule out valuable hardware optimizations, so a weaker form called "other multicopy atomicity" instead guarantees only that a given store becomes visible at the same time to all *other* CPUs.
 The remainder of this document discusses this weaker form, but for brevity will call it simply "multicopy atomicity".

 The following example demonstrates multicopy atomicity::